borowka-obs/hevelius-backend/README.md

 - **Command line iterface**: Currently Hevelius has a command line interface written in `python`.
 A Rest API and gui front-end is planned, but currently not a priority.
 - **Ability to search based on distance**.
 Implemented proper Haversine formula.

+## Current capabilities (REST API)

+- Log in users
+- List tasks
+- Add new task
+- Display heat map of the sky (sky map colored with number of photos taken in each square degree)

 ## Documentation